 Yasodha’s approach is grounded in a deep understanding of the unique strengths and challenges faced by neurodivergent individuals.
 She guides teams towards fostering meaningful connections, offering workshops, one-on-one coaching, and tailored strategies.
 Through her work, Yasodha empowers professionals using a person centred approach to develop essential skills such as self-awareness, effective communication, and emotional regulation.

-Yasodha holds an Advanced Diploma in Coaching, is a CCET certified member of the British Psychological Society and a Mental Health First Aider with a Masters in Education.
+Yasodha holds an Advanced Diploma in Coaching and a Master’s in Education.
+She is a CCET-certified member of the British Psychological Society, a qualified Mental Health First Aider, and holds a Level 3 Safeguarding Certificate.

 Catherine has built a dynamic career in the creative arts, focusing on designing and managing programmes that empower young people and community groups from underrepresented backgrounds.
 Holding a BA and MA in Theatre & Performance from Queen Mary, University of London, she has spent the past decade refining her facilitation skills and conducting research to share best practices.
 Catherine believes in the power of creativity to foster community, empathy, and belonging, and is committed to creating safe spaces for participants to express themselves and address contemporary societal issues.